M Club banner: Touching the banner

 The banner, reading "Go Blue: M Club Supports You", is raised at midfield before every Michigan home game.
 Michigan players run from the Michigan Stadium tunnel as the Michigan Marching Band plays "The Victors".
 As the players approach the banner, they leap to touch it.

 Fox College Football in 2021 ran a feature on the banner, calling it "one of the defining images in college football."
 Adam Rittenberg of ESPN.com described the tradition as follows: "It's an iconic entrance at an iconic stadium to the tune of an iconic fight song.
 If you haven't seen Michigan touch the banner at Michigan Stadium, you haven't been paying attention."

 The current version of the banner measures 30 by 4 ft.
 The banner has been redesigned over the years with slight changes in the school's color scheme.
 New England Flag and Banner have made the banners in recent years.
-Between games, the banner is stored at an undisclosed location in Crisler Arena.
+Between games, the banner is stored at an undisclosed location in Michigan's basketball home of Crisler Center.